A simple quantum model linked to a theory of decisions: Linear combination of states, an entangled state and so-called paradoxes

 From a general point of view it may be considered of some value to have an epistemic interpretation which is not necessarily tied to a strict Bayesian view (see for instance [13] on this).
 Under an epistemic interpretation, one may also discuss various ``quantum paradoxes'' like Schr\"{o}dinger's cat, Wigner's friend and the two-slit experiment.

 In Example 1 and Example 2 below I limit myself to quantum states that can be interpreted in terms of question-and-answers for maximally accessible variables.
 In the contexts discussed, this gives an understanding where the relevant observers are not able to distinguish between superposition and mixture.
+This limitation may be said to imply a concrete new variant of quantum mechanics, a variant relative to which socalled paradoxes may be explained.

 \textbf{Example 1.} \textit{Schr\"{o}dinger's cat.} The discussion of this example concerns the state of the cat just before the sealed box is opened.
 Is it half dead and half alive?

 To an observer outside the box the answer is simply: ``I do not know''.
 Any accessible e-variable connected to this observer does not contain any information about the status of life of the cat.
 But on the other hand – an imagined observer inside the box, wearing a gas mask, will of course know the answer.
 The interpretation of quantum mechanics is epistemic, not ontological, and it is connected to the observer.
 Both observers agree on the death status of the cat once the box is opened.